WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### CFDNS Config Profile

 This configuration profile prevents revokes by blocking Apple's Certificate Servers.
-It also contains optional bonus features, including an Ad-Blocker and an OTA Update Blocker.
+It also contains optional bonus features, including an OTA Update Blocker.

 Pros: